 - Also, customer services are short term cost-centric plans whereas client success is a long term revenue generation-based initiative that includes up-selling, cross-selling, etc. Client success is a cross-team collaborative effort that requires inputs from various parts of the organization while customer service is an independent unit with a single function.

 The roles of a client success manager and a customer experience manager are quite intertwined.
 They both work together to solve client problems efficiently.
-They are trained to monitor client deals and usage patterns and keep a track of possible client issues.
+They both get training to monitor client deals and usage patterns and keep a track of possible client issues.
 But emotional marketing techniques, improvement of client service response times, using analytical data to generate personalized suggestions, and making changes to the product’s user interface in order to make it easier to use are not a part of a client success manager’s portfolio.
-The customer experience manager gets involved only after the client has actually made a purchase, owing to the client success manager’s work.
+The customer experience manager comes in only after the client’s purchase, owing to the client success manager’s work.